espoirMur/end-to-end-rag/kubernetes/notes.md

-Need to find a bettew way to build the image.
+Need to find a better way to build the image.
 It shouldn't kept on failing

 #### Run the service with kuberenetes